WHY SHOULD YOUR CHILD TAKE MUSIC LESSONS?

 Andrew Grigson : DRUM SET/PERCUSSION

 Andrew grew up as a part of the Paris Band (Paris, Ky), where his father was the Director and his mother was the general music teacher.
 In 5th grade, Andrew decided that the drums were his passion (citing influence by KISS drummer Peter Criss).
 He played all through middle and high school, traveling and performing to various parts of the world with the Paris Band.
-In total, Andrew has more than 20 years of performing experience behind the kit, having shared the stage with small-time local acts and world-famous acts alike.
+In total, Andrew has more than 25 years of performing experience behind the kit, having shared the stage with small-time local acts and world-famous acts alike.
 He also has over ten years of recording experience, having been featured on multiple EP’s and full-length records, as well as several music videos.
-Andrew is a member of the D'Addario Educators Collective and the Sabian Education Network.
+Andrew is also a member of the Sabian Education Network, a collective of educators (Sabian cymbals users) who share online resources with each other to better their teaching.
 When he is not on stage, in the lesson studio, or working here at Hurst, he likes to spend his free time with his family; Lyric, Cody, Kahla, Cruz, and Melissa.